 What do you want your relational legacy to be?
 After a breakup, everyone wants to know how to be The One That Got Away, instead of the crazy ex who couldn’t accept reality.

 Whether it’s with friends or in romantic relationships, I always have this post-relationship fantasy of being The One That Got Away after a breakup.
 Always.
-And while Fantasyland is a fun place to inhabit, a few years ago I decided to acquaint myself with reality.
+And while Fantasyland is a fun place to reside (if you don’t mind being delusional), a few years ago I decided to acquaint myself with reality.
 In the process, I realized that I was never The One That Got Away.
-I was the batsh*t crazy ex girlfriend who had let her insecurities, fears, issues (abandonment issues, trust issues, mommy issues, daddy issues), pain, and triggers, get the best of her.

 After a lot of shame and embarrassment, I was able to learn how to be The One That Got Away.

 The # 1 reason that you will be remembered as “the crazy psycho ex” instead of “The One That Got Away,” always boils down to the inability to speak with your actions.

 Do the one thing that your ex (and most people on this planet) can’t do – speak with your actions.
 Speaking with your actions is scary and hard to do at first because it goes against everything we were taught as kids.
 We grow up to be adults that feel ashamed for having boundaries, having our own backs, and loving who we are.

 Speaking with your actions gets easier when you start to see the transformative effect that it has.
 When you speak with your actions, you put an immediate end to your run as the ambassador of crazy town.
 Why?
 Because you give people absolutely no words to mince, twist, and use against you down the line.
 You remain on your white horse instead of being reactionary and creating drama.

 Do not triggered and explanatory.
 Get silent and disappear.